Transport and Driving in South Africa

 Commuter trainsThe high-speed Gautrain has been operating in the greater Johannesburg area since 2010 and has been a big success on the few routes available (between Sandton, Pretoria and O.R.
 Tambo International Airport) – it is clean, safe and on time.
 But unless one lives near one of the stations, it is not a viable form of city-wide transport yet.
 There is a bus link from Montecasino in the northern suburbs, but since Johannesburg buses don’t have dedicated lanes, they are subject to the same traffic jams as cars.

 Cape Town’s Integrated Rapid Transit (IRT) has been operational for a number of years and its route network is extensive.
 MyCiti buses are designed to integrate with rail transport.
-IRT trains are not known for their punctuality but are inexpensive and take you along some of Cape Town’s most beautiful scenery.
+IRT trains are not known for their punctuality but are inexpensive and take commuters along some of Cape Town’s most beautiful scenery.

 Luxury trainsA wonderful way for expats to discover South Africa and its sweeping landscapes, if they have time, is by way of one of the luxury trains operating mainly between Johannesburg and Cape Town and a few other routes.
 It’s not the cheapest way to travel but a very comfortable one.
 Taking a car along is an option on some routes.